liboyang0112/TRExFitter/README.rst

      * Min              : min value
      * Max              : max value
      * Constant         : set to TRUE to have a fixed norm factor
-     * SubCategory      : minor category for the NormFactor, used to evaluate impact on POI per SubCategory if GroupedSystImpactTable is enabled, defaults to "NormFactors", do not use "Gammas" or "FullSyst" as SubCategory names
+     * SubCategory      : minor category for the NormFactor, used to evaluate impact on POI per SubCategory if GroupedSystImpactTable is enabled, defaults to "NormFactors", do not use "Gammas", "FullSyst" or "combine" as SubCategory names
      * Expression       : a way to correlate this norm factor with other norm factors (using AddPreprocessFunction); two argments, in the form "<expression>,<dependency>", where <dependency> should contain the name(s) of the norm factor the expression depends on [example: "1.-SigXsecOverSM","SigXsecOverSM"]

   * ShapeFactor: